-Some of the most common soft skills in tech are communication, collaboration, teamwork, empathy, networking and a problem-solving approach.
+Some of the most common soft skills in tech are communication, collaboration, teamwork, empathy, networking, and a problem-solving approach.
 A refined skill set in these areas will lead to more success in your social interaction and your relationship with your company, so it is ideal to start improving immediately in any area where you are lacking.

 Here is a detailed look into each of the skills mentioned above and how they can help professionals to grow:

 Communicating your ideas correctly and thought processes for deriving solutions to other members of your team and the broader range of senior and junior co-workers is vital.
-This is particularly important when you are building or optimising a software solution that needs the input of a whole team.
+This is particularly important when you are building or optimizing a software solution that needs the input of a whole team.
 For example, you might reach a particular solution that is an excellent fit, but it would only be helpful if you communicated how you did it to the rest of the team.

-Since you are working with people who are senior to you and other co-workers that might not be in the tech department, it is essential to develop a communication skill set that you can adjust in tone, temperament and vocabulary depending on who is at the receiving end.
-This makes it easier to share your ideas across the whole organisation and helps establish better deadlines and smooth collaboration.
+Since you are working with people who are senior to you and other co-workers that might not be in the tech department, it is essential to develop a communication skill set that you can adjust in tone, temperament, and vocabulary depending on who is at the receiving end.
+This makes it easier to share your ideas across the whole organization and helps establish better deadlines and smooth collaboration.